Riverside Avenue Historic District: Spokane Club

 Located at 1002 W. Riverside Ave., the Spokane Club is a Georgian Revival structure designed by Cutter and Malmgren.
 It was built in 1910 for a price of $425,000 ($ in dollars) and opened in 1911 as the clubhouse for the members-only Spokane Club.
 A rectangular building with a brick façade it measures 150 feet long along Riverside and 57 feet deep.
 It has four stories in addition to three basement levels, which are made possible due to its location along the steep and in places precipitous drop to the level of the Spokane River, just a block to the north.
 The first story is at approximately 1,875 feet above sea level while the river flows at approximately 1,830 feet within one block to the north.
 Riverside Avenue, to the south, is relatively flat but Main Avenue to the north falls off along that elevation drop from Downtown Spokane into the Peaceful Valley neighborhood.

 The building's south and main façade has an extended central entrance area surrounded by six window bays on each side, with brick walls with terra-cotta trim extending to the east and west in both directions.
 The main story is almost entirely terra-cotta on the exterior while the upper three stories are predominately red brick with white terra-cotta trim.
 At the entryway on the ground floor are Doric columns supporting a second-story balcony above which Ionic columns lead into a terra-cotta cornice between the third and fourth stories.

-As of 2022, the Spokane Club building is the main clubhouse for the Spokane Club, a members-only club providing elegant dining, hospitality and sporting opportunities to the Spokane community.
+As of 2022, the Spokane Club building is the main clubhouse for the Spokane Club, a members-only club providing dining, hospitality and sporting opportunities to the Spokane community.